Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 Ghost Drift can be represented as a transition from a non-committing output to a boundary-committed output with respect to accountability.

-Under the Ghost Drift hypothesis, the shift is triggered when a Boundary Packet is demanded and committed (BP_commit exists) and the response is forced to bind itself to BP_commit via Response_commit and an auditable ledger chain; QSI/ATS may predict when this demand arises but are not required for enforcement.
+Under the Ghost Drift hypothesis, the shift is triggered when a Boundary is demanded and committed and the response is forced to bind itself to that commitment with a traceable evidence trail.

 3.3 Transformation in Response Stance